 If you’re thinking about getting The Business Platinum Card® from American Express, you might want to do it soon to take advantage of the large welcome bonus.
 No, this card isn’t going away.
 Yes, it’s $450 annual fee increased and is currently set at $595 (See Rates & Fees).

 While we never like to see an annual fee increase, the American Express Business Platinum credit card is offering more card benefits to offset the rate hike.

-To earn the 75k, you’ll first have to spend $10,000 on qualifying purchases within the first 3 months of card membership, which will earn you 50,000 points.
-Then, spend an extra $10,000 on qualifying purchases during the same 3 months to earn the additional 25,000 points.
+To earn the 75k, you’ll have to spend $15,000 on qualifying purchases within the first 3 months of card membership.

 Amex Business Platinum Annual Fee Increases to $595